jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-storage.md

 deleted unless the `PersistentVolumeClaim` is explicitly deleted by the JupyterHub administrator.
 When a user shuts down their server, their user pod is deleted and their volume is detached from the pod, *but the `PVC` and `PV` objects still exist*.
-This means that in the future, when the user logs back in, JupyterHub will detect that the user has a pre-existing `PVC` and will simply attach it to their new pod, rather than creating a new `PVC`.
+In the future, when the user logs back in, JupyterHub will detect that the user has a pre-existing `PVC` and will simply attach it to their new pod, rather than creating a new `PVC`.